Thermal & Vascular Physiology Laboratory

 • Improved blood pressure control during hemorrhage (particularly in heat stressed individuals such as soldiers, construction workers, etc.).

-• Improved temperature regulatory capacity injured/diseased individuals (e.g., skin graft patients, congestive heart failure, etc.
+• Improved temperature regulatory capacity for injured/diseased individuals (e.g., patients with skin grafts, congestive heart failure, etc.)

 Current Projects